 There is a world of difference between the cuisine of the Raj, and curry house cuisine.
 This essay discusses the history of the curry house, and how they have developed today.

-Dal, when referred to as an ingredient, is often taken to mean lentils, but really refers to a split version of any number of lentils, peas, chickpeas, kidney beans and so on.
+Dal, when referred to as an ingredient, is often taken to mean lentils, but really refers to lentils, peas, chickpeas, kidney beans and so on.
 This essay looks at these ingredients.

 Korma is a dish where meat or vegetables are braised in yogurt, cream or coconut milk.
 This essay looks at the history of this dish, and the different types that exist today.